 Related Career Interests

 Careers in Nutrition Science

-Nutrition Science is excellent for pursuing pre-medicine (pre-med), pre-dental, pre-physical therapy, pre-physician assistant, pre-optometry, pre-veterinary, pre-public health, pre-law, and graduate school.
+Nutrition Science is excellent for pursuing pre-medicine, pre-dentistry, pre-physical therapy, pre-physician assistant, pre-optometry, pre-veterinary medicine, pre-public health, pre-law, and graduate school.

 With a bachelor's degree, students pursue careers that promote health through research, communication, sales, and/or service.
 Examples include working in a university, industry (food, agricultural, pharmaceutical), government agency or nonprofit organization.

 Transfer to Nutrition Science

 Purdue admits to individual majors.
 In addition to meeting overall Purdue transfer criteria, such as minimum high school course requirements, applicants must also meet major-specific requirements.
 The major-specific criteria for this program are listed below.
 Students who meet or exceed these are the most competitive candidates for admission.
 Before applying, review the closed programs page to confirm your desired major is open to transfer students for your desired entry term.

 Minimum GPA: 3.0